Jakcrimson/CBAAL/README.md

 ## Contact

-For any inquiries or questions regarding the library, please contact [your email address]. 📧
+For any inquiries or questions regarding the library, please contact [pierre.lague @ protonmail.com]. 📧

 ---

-**Disclaimer**: This library is provided as-is without any warranties.
-Use at your own discretion. 🚨🔒